bqnguyen2002/georgeMason/README.md

-# georgeMason
+# AP Credit Transfer Tool
-George Mason Credit Transfer Tool
+AP Credit Transfer Tool for George Mason University

 Tool used to see how many credits you would receive from George Mason University based on your AP Scores